-Students who receive educational awards from sources other than AUM must notify the Financial Aid Office by completing the Resources/Additional Information Tab on Webster immediately.
+Students who receive educational awards from sources other than AUM must notify the Office of Financial Aid by completing the Resources/Additional Information Tab on Webster immediately.
 Failure to do so may cause the student to be in an over-award situation according to federal and state regulations and may require an immediate repayment of funds that have been disbursed.
 Awards that exceed the student's need or cost of attendance could result in the cancellation of some of the AUM award.

 Awards are made on the basis of scheduled course hours.
 Students who drop course hours after disbursements are made may have aid reduced or cancelled and be required to make a repayment.

 Failure to begin a course and attend class is a no show and will result in the reduction of awarded and/or disbursed aid.
 Faculty are required to report no shows after the third class meeting.
 Warning letters will be sent to notify students that their instructor has reported them as a no show and that aid funds will be returned to federal/state accounts.
-If you are reported as a no show in error, you must request that your instructor send an email to the Financial Aid Office to correct the error.
+If you are reported as a no show in error, you must request that your instructor send an email to the Office of Financial Aid to correct the error.

 Students who withdrawal or cease to attend all classes prior to completing 60% of the term in which they are awarded are subject to a Return to Title IV calculation potentially leading to the reduction and repayment of awarded funds.
 Federal regulations (Return of Title IV Funds Policy) expect that awards are earned by attendance so the longer you attend, the less you may owe back.
 There is no federal appeal procedure to consider special circumstances that may have led to your withdrawal or failure to complete to attend.
 Amounts refunded to the federal accounts or to your lender are taken from AUM's student fee account leaving an unpaid balance.
-The Cashier Office will bill you for this amount.
+The Office of Student Accounts will bill you for this amount.
 Failure to repay and return this overpayment within 45 days will result in loss of eligibility for additional federal or state aid at all schools.

 Availability of Funds